Symbolism of Durga’s Axe and Armor: Timeless Emblems of Courage, Protection, and Dharma

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What do Durga’s axe and armor symbolize?
+What does Durga’s axe symbolize?